dkowitz/qwen-local/packages/core/src/core/openaiContentGenerator/provider/README.md

 ### Default Provider

 The `DefaultOpenAICompatibleProvider` is the fallback provider for standard OpenAI-compatible APIs.
 It provides basic functionality without special enhancements and passes through all request parameters.

-### DashScope Provider

-The `DashScopeOpenAICompatibleProvider` handles DashScope (Qwen) specific features like cache control and metadata.

 ### OpenRouter Provider